 Play a game of tag football, play cards or board games, take a walk and digest all that turkey.
 How about some football on TV and a nap?
 Here are some other suggestions you might enjoy!
 You’ve deserved it!

 Our Thanksgiving Planner helps you keep track of all your to-do’s as we’ve outlined here.
-It’s yours FREE for a limited time.
-Make sure you grab your copy before it disappears!
+You can find it in the Resource Library!
+Sign up below!